JohnnyK84/Assignment-1/README.md

 2. Clone app and npm start in git bash to test

-3. Jeff please check APP COMMITS to see a log of the commits for construction of the app made I made on a local repository different to    the one which contained my report - as discussed in class.
+3. Attn.
+Jeff.
+Please check "APP COMMITS" picture to see a log of the commits for construction of the app.
+As discussed in class it was made in a different repository on my local machine.